oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

 There is fixtures we need run time after time.
 For example for fixture witch upload countries data.
 If we add new countries list, developer need to create new data fixture witch upload this data.

-But, developer can use versioned data fixtures to avoid creation additional fixture class.
+To avoid creation additional fixture class, a developer can use versioned data fixtures.

 To make fixture versioned, it must implement `VersionedFixtureInterface` and have `getVersion` function witch returns new version of fixture data.